sourcegraph/sourcegraph-sentry/README.md

 ## Language support

-To work, the Sentry Sourcegraph extension must know how to recognize instances of error handling and/or exception throwing for each language.
-The first version will support:
+The Sentry Sourcegraph extension uses common error handling and/or exception throwing patterns specific to each language to identfy Sentry relevant lines of code.
+The following languages are currently supported:

 - TypeScript
 - Go